Prospect Park, Minneapolis: Tower Hill

 Tower Hill (established 1906), which is the site of the Prospect Park Water Tower, is often cited as the city's highest point and a placard denotes the highest elevation at 951 ft, but a spot at 974 ft in or near Deming Heights Park in Northeast Minneapolis is corroborated by Google Earth as the highest ground.
 The Tower, designed by Frederick William Cappelen, is listed on the National Register of Historic Places.
+The top of the water tower is accessible once a year to the public so long as they have the cone of ice cream in their hand upon entry.